gnoyixiang/StocklistWebApp/README.md

 # StocklistWebApp
 1. create database from sql file: sql > stocklistdb-sql.sql
+(replace existing as transaction auto increment has been removed)
 2. run on tomcat server, url= localhost:8080/StocklistWebApp/user
 3. login to navigate